 I learnt that running and maintaining the game was hard work.
-Suddenly, from visiting Twitter maybe once I day I needed to be a little more plugged in.
+Suddenly, I went from visiting Twitter maybe once a day to needing to be a little more plugged in.

 I also learnt that people found it easier to talk about their writing and themselves when they could use these daily prompts.

 I’ve had people tell me that they were shy at making friends and talking about their stories but that my questions really helped them.

 These questions gave the players a focus and allowed them to consider other things about their writing they didn’t always realise.

 Fifth GameBoard – November 2018